victorcastro/docs/docs/tutorials/tutorials-android/build-a-pet-monitor.md

   and phone, you can build a voice communication system to chat with your pet in no time at all.
 ---

-Want to check in on your pet while you’re at work, but not willing to shell out the big bucks for custom hardware devices such as [PetChatz](http://www.petchatz.com/) or [PetCube](https://www.petcube.com/) ?
+Want to check in on your pet while you’re at work, but not willing to shell out the big bucks for custom hardware devices such as PetChatz or PetCube?
 If you have an Android tablet and phone, you can build a voice communication system to chat with your pet in no time at all.

 You can find the finished code for this tutorial [on our GitHub](https://github.com/sinch/pet-monitor/).